 Tip

-RandomResizedCrop is a form of data augmentation — it randomly crops and resizes each image during training, which helps the model generalize. with_transform applies the transform on the fly, so you do not duplicate the whole dataset in memory.
+RandomResizedCrop is a form of data augmentation.
+It randomly crops and resizes each image during training, which helps the model generalize. with_transform applies the transform on the fly, so we do not copy the whole dataset in memory.

 import evaluate